-Dissolved oxygen levels were below screening levels in 3 percent of samples collected from rivers and bayous surrounding Galveston Bay in 2015.
+Dissolved oxygen levels were below screening levels in ten percent of samples collected from rivers and bayous surrounding Galveston Bay in 2017.
+Two watersheds received grades of B: Dickinson Bayou and Sims Bayou.

 Galveston Bay Dissolved Oxygen Grade: A (Excellent)